Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Anyone needing help with autism or any spectrum within that, should go to this website.
 It has a lot of information and many resoures.

 There is an excellent Autism group that I am a part of on Yahoo.
 You can ask questions and there are people that answer.
 It is better than a doctor since most doctors don't know as much as these researchers do.
+The site has a file section with a lot of resources, but the best one so far is a paper called Mastering Autism in the files section.
+It is exceptional.

 Find other parents in your area.
 There is both strength and solace in numbers.
 Share information!
 Be open to new ideas.
 I've been parenting my son for 9 years, 7 knowing he was 'different', 6 with the label autistic.